AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 You can also consult the Adobe Campaign [Release Notes](../../rn/using/release-notes.md).

+## Documentation updates - February 2020 {#doc-updates-february-2020}

+A new section dedicated to data model design best practices is now available.
+[Read more](../../developing/using/data-model-best-practices.md)

 ## Release 20.1 - February 2019 {#release-20-1---february-2020}

 **New capabilities included in the release**